 In his unconventional and inclusive approach, Gray has been connected to Scots diglossia and to a particular emphasis on generalism found in Scottish education, one that is encapsulated in his status as a ‘makar’.
 He is a true polymath, adopting whichever means is most appropriate.
 This has partly been due to the lack of any market for the kind of work he produced early in his career in Scotland; as Gray recounts at length in A Life in Pictures, many other imaginative means of survival had to be found.

 He has spent much of his life taking up mural commissions and teaching posts in Glasgow to sustain his practice.
 This has led him to produce a practice with a distinctive Glasgwegian accent, one that may not otherwise have transpired had he not, unlike so many other Scottish artists of his generation in 1960s, resisted the temptation to join the diaspora in ‘London… a place where I might become rich and free’.

-Dr Neil Mulholland is Head of Postgraduate Programmes and Visual Culture / Reader in Contemporary Art Theory at Edinburgh College of Art
+Dr Neil Mulholland is Programme Director, Contemporary Art Theory—MA and Chair of Contemporary Art Practice & Theory at Edinburgh School of Art